quantum5/uwat.cc/README.md

 ## Contributing

-Everyone is welcome to contribute!
+Everyone is heartily welcomed to contribute!
 Simply send in a pull request with your useful link, and if it passes quality control, it will be merged and made available to the public.